pollend/climate_vote/README.md

 ```

 gulp watch will watch for changes in the associated resource folder and
 update the changes to the website.
-This will also kickstart a local instance
-of the website.
 This should make it easy to modify the site and refresh the associated pages to see
 the updated changes.

 Note: you may have to disable browser caching.